-- Use the Bing Ads Intelligence keyword planning tool to build, expand and optimize suggested keyword lists.
+- Use the Microsoft Advertising Intelligence keyword planning tool to build, expand and optimize suggested keyword lists.

 Thanks for reading this Study guide on bidding and traffic estimation.
-Continue studying or take the Bing Ads Accredited Professional exam to become accredited.
+Continue studying or take the Microsoft Advertising Certified Professional exam to become certified.